 We recognize that the majority of emergencies experienced by our facility will likely involve other response partners.

 Our facility has established relationships with relevant response partners in the community and become familiar with local policies and procedures relevant to emergency management.
-Because ICS is the accepted standard practice among governmental response agencies, the use of NHICS supports coordination with our external partners.
+Because ICS is the accepted standard practice among governmental response agencies, the use of LTCICS supports coordination with our external partners.

 ReddiNet is a tool that may be used by our facility to communicate situational information to the county (our Medical and Health Operational Area Coordinator [MHOAC] is the Local Emergency Medical Services Agency [LEMSA] Director).
 Our facility may respond to bed polls, report facility status, and share information using ReddiNet (See Appendix O – ReddiNet Quick Start Guide for LTCs).